 Shared Interests and Overlaps

-There are shared interests with Kidney and Urological Systems Function and Dysfunction (KUFD) for studies involving renal physiology and transport mechanisms.
-Studies that focus on transport mechanisms or their regulation may be reviewed in KUFD, while those that focus on the pathophysiological consequences of aberrant transport may be reviewed here.
+There are shared interests with Kidney Physiology and Development [KUDS (82)] for studies involving renal physiology and transport mechanisms.
+Studies that focus on transport mechanisms or their regulation may be reviewed in KUDS (82), whereas those that focus on the pathophysiological consequences of aberrant transport may be reviewed in PBKD.

-There are also shared interests with KUFD with respect to renal hemodynamics, hypertension and salt handling.
-Studies focused on transport mechanisms and their regulation may be reviewed in KUFD, while those focused on hypertensive renal injury may be reviewed here.
+There are also shared interests with KUDS (82) with respect to renal hemodynamics, hypertension and salt handling.
+Studies focused on transport mechanisms and their regulation may be reviewed in KUDS (82), whereas those focused on hypertensive renal injury may be reviewed in PBKD.

 There are shared interests with Integrative Vascular Physiology and Pathology (IVPP).
-Hypertension studies involving cardiovascular biology, microcirculation, lymphatic and central or peripheral nervous system may be reviewed in IVPP, while studies involving hypertension-induced kidney injury may be reviewed here.
+Hypertension studies involving cardiovascular biology, microcirculation, lymphatic and central or the peripheral nervous system may be reviewed in IVPP, whereas studies involving hypertension-induced kidney injury may be reviewed in PBKD.

 There are shared interests in kidney and urological conditions with Kidney, Endocrine and Digestive Disorders (KEDD).
-Applications that emphasize the pathophysiology and mechanisms underlying kidney conditions including using animal models are reviewed PBKD.
-Applications that emphasize the determinants, predictors and biomarkers of kidney conditions in human subpopulations are reviewed in KEDD.
+Applications that emphasize the determinants, predictors and biomarkers of kidney conditions in human subpopulations may be reviewed in KEDD, whereas applications that emphasize the pathophysiology and mechanisms underlying kidney conditions, including using animal models, may be reviewed in PBKD.